joypauls/scry/README.md

 # scry :crystal_ball:

-A CLI tool file system explorer written in Go intuitive and snappy enough to keep up with your thoughts!

-Intended to exist in the space somewhere between the `ls` utility and a full-featured GUI file manager like Ranger.
+A terminal-based file system explorer written in Go intuitive and snappy enough to keep up with your thoughts!
+Intended to exist in the space somewhere between the `ls` utility and a full-featured GUI file manager like Ranger to make some common tasks easy, quick, and fun.

-Features:

 ## Quick Start

-Check out the documentation [website](joypauls.github.io/scry/) for the best experience.
+Check out the documentation [website](joypauls.github.io/scry/) for the best experience, thank you!

-### Install

-### Usage

-## Supported Architectures

-## Docs

-The rest of the documentation can be found at [](joypauls.github.io/scry/).